ARt that SPeaks up

 You can share your story in the way that feels most you.
 This might be a drawing, painting, digital art, collage, written piece, or an edited video.
 Original work only.
 We’re looking for ideas, colours, symbols, words, and images that connect to the theme and express your voice.

 Selected entries inform the final design.
-Katie blends top works into one collaborative mural.
+The muralist will blend top works into one collaborative mural.

 Yes - only digital files/photos are submitted.
 Keep your original safe.